soundwrightpro/FRUITY-NILA/Installation/install.md

 **You must have Komplete Kontrol v2.3.0 or higher, Firmware 0.3.9 or higher** and FL Studio 21 or higher.

-1. unzip FRUITY-NILA-10.0.0
+1. unzip FRUITY-NILA

-2. place Native Instruments folder in...
+2. place "Native Instruments" folder in...

    - for Windows: Documents\Image-Line\FL Studio\Settings\Hardware\
    - for macOS: Documents/Image-Line/FL Studio/Settings/Hardware/

+3. Open FL Studio, Open Settings and go to MIDI tab (or press F10)

-3. follow the GIF to activate
+4. Follow the GIF to activate

 ![How to Activate Fruity NILA](/Installation/install_Fruity_NILA.gif)